igormironchik/md-pdf/README.md

  * I don't support Chinese, as they don't use spaces.
 I don't know theirs rules, to adapt algorithms.

  * I don't support right-to-left languages.
-I don't know theirs rules too.
+I don't know theirs rules too[^1].

- If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language.
+[^1]: If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language.